-Revenue is stated excluding recoverable value added tax and represents retained commissions receivable.
 Commission receivable in respect of the Company's insurance broking services is calculated based on agreed terms relating to the policy type and factors relating to the insured pet such as age and and type of pet.
 The commission is brought into account at the later of the policy inception date or when the policy placement has been completed and confirmed.
 Commission income is billed and paid by the Parent Company usually one month in arrears.

-Where there is an expectation of future servicing requirements an element of income relating to the policy is deferred to cover the associated future obligation.
 A provision is also made for income received which is expected to be returned to the insurance provider as a result of policy cancellations.
 Revenue includes charges for the servicing of policies sold by the Parent Company, incurred by the Company on behalf of the Parent Company.